DawnPaladin/gial-degree-planner/README.md

 ### Printing the Student’s Intended Plan of Study

-A summary document based on GIAL’s existing official documentation, with sections pre-filled based on their previous choices.
+A summary document based on DIU’s existing official documentation, with sections pre-filled based on their previous choices.
 Advisors select the “print” tab to save or print a PDF of the student’s intended plan of study.

 ![Print Plan](public/print.png)

 ### The Class Dashboard

-A comprehensive list of GIAL’s classes and the number of students enrolled in each class.
+A comprehensive list of DIU’s classes and the number of students enrolled in each class.
 Robin was ecstatic about this feature, as it will allow her to make sure her professors aren’t over or underbooked.

 ![Class Dashboard](public/classes.png)